julifurjes/CDS_projects/visual/README.md

 3. Assignment 3: Pretrained CNNs
 4. Extra Project

-You can reada more about the assignments, the datasets and how to run the scripts in the corresponding folders.
+You can read more about the assignments, the datasets and how to run the scripts in the corresponding folders.